Maximalist-Corrin/WyrdWatersPublicTest/README.md

 ## **Best Practices for QA Testing**

 ### **1. Test Methodically**
 - **Explore Thoroughly**: Play the game as intended but also try actions that might break it.
-Test features systematically (e.g., menu interactions, combat mechanics, and quest progression).
+Test features systematically (e.g., menu interactions, combat mechanics).
 - **Reproduce Issues**: Before reporting a bug, attempt to recreate it multiple times to confirm consistency.

 ---